 *Produced by special arrangement with THE DRAMATIC PUBLISHING COMPANY, INC., of Woodstock, Illinois.

 A modern retelling of an overly protective mother and daughter who yearns to escape.

 “Every character is driven by his or her own moral compass to act in ways that are both good for one person and hurtful to another – and I don’t think any of it is done simply for love or malice.
 The nuances of these choices and what drives them are going to be delicious stuff to dig into.
 It’s also very exciting that Rapunzel goes into the tower when she is twelve years old and it is three more years to the time she is found by the prince in the wild.
 The agency of adolescence is all over this story, making this an especially dynamic theme for our cast to explore.” — Patti Veconi

 REGISTER HERE TODAY

-Full Education Performance Schedule will be accessible HERE
+Full Education Performance Schedule HERE